RedGuides/MQ2Boxr/README.md

 ## MQ2Boxr

-This plugin provides a command to control boxes running CWTN plugins, KissAssist, and rgmercs.
+This plugin provides a command to control boxes running CWTN plugins, KissAssist, MuleAssist, and rgmercs.
 The idea is to have one common command, which can be broadcast to all boxed characters, regardless of what they are running.

 ### Commands